-Dr. Lidija Sekaric, Acting Director
+Dr. Lidija Sekaric, Director

 Dr. Lidija Sekaric is the acting director of the Solar Energy Technologies Office within the Office of Energy Efficiency and Renewable Energy, where she helps manage and balance the portfolio of research, development, demonstration, and deployment programs in achieving our national SunShot goals.